Why Anonymous Website Visitor Tracking is a Necessity

 Unless the visitor is coming from a click on your marketing campaign, this information is not available.
 The value of knowing the person is also debatable, as most sales professionals want to get to the economic decision maker in a company, not necessarily the person who’s been assigned to do the research.
 Knowing that a company has an interest in your offering and gaining insight into what that company is looking at will give a sales professional the necessary information to leverage direct communication with the decision maker.
 The alternative is knowing nothing until the researcher inquires about price or fills out a form.

-Myth: Our sales team can’t convert the leads they are currently getting, so additional leads don’t make a difference.
+Myth: Our sales team can’t convert the prospects they are currently getting, so additional prospects don’t make a difference.

 There are a couple of things to consider with this statement.
-First, you need to consider the sources of the leads you are currently receiving.
+First, you need to consider the sources of the prospects you are currently receiving.
 Are they just randomly generated from lists?
 Are they based on email opens with no clicks?
-Second, you need to consider the current process you have in place for following up on leads and whether it is being followed.
-There are multiple studies that rightly claim that a consistent call pattern with good messaging are key to engagement, regardless how good the lead is.
-However, starting off with a lead that shows an expressed interest (visiting your site) will logically yield higher results if the sales team follows a proven process.
+Second, you need to consider the current process you have in place for following up on prospects and whether it is being followed.
+There are multiple studies that rightly claim that a consistent call pattern with good messaging are key to engagement, regardless how good the prospect is.
+However, starting off with a prospect that shows an expressed interest (visiting your site) will logically yield higher results if the sales team follows a proven process.

-Myth: I have a defined market and know all the companies, I don’t need additional company leads.
+Myth: I have a defined market and know all the companies, I don’t need additional company prospects.

 For those with a tightly defined market segment, say Fortune 500 companies, this is a valid argument.
 It would be reasonable to assume that marketing will be extremely targeted, personalized and frequent, and that the sales team has a very deep understanding of the organization’s structure, challenges and needs.
 However, with a small target market it is likely that every potential prospect represents a very large revenue opportunity, and knowing a prospect has visited your site and looked at specific solutions, should be a great interest indicator, providing additional information that the sales person can leverage and follow up with quickly.